elastisys/cloud-native-training/kubernetes-and-cloud-native-essentials.md

 ## Target audience

-This traning is suitable for anybody generally interested in how Kubernetes and cloud native can be used to achieve scalable and highly available application architectures; developers, operations teams and general management.
+This training is suitable for anybody generally interested in how Kubernetes and cloud native can be used to achieve scalable and highly available application architectures; developers, operations teams and general management.

 ## Format